 We use software and some light editing to transcribe podcast episodes.
 Any errors, typos, or other mistakes in the show transcripts are the responsibility of GRTiQ Podcast and not our guest(s).
 We review and update show notes regularly, and we appreciate suggested edits – email: iQ at GRTiQ dot COM).
 The GRTiQ Podcast owns the copyright in and to all content, including transcripts and images, of the GRTiQ Podcast, with all rights reserved, as well our right of publicity.
 You are free to share and/or reference the information contained herein, including show transcripts (500-word maximum) in any media articles, personal websites, in other non-commercial articles or blog posts, or on a on-commercial personal social media account, so long as you include proper attribution (i.e., “The GRTiQ Podcast”) and link back to the appropriate URL (i.e., GRTiQ.com/podcast[episode]).

 Welcome to the GRTiQ Podcast.
 Today I’m speaking with Eva Beylin, director of The Graph Foundation.
-Eva has a brilliant mind, and our conversation covers a wide range of topics, including her vision for The Graph Foundation, The Graph Grants program and her advice to those who want to get more involved, her insights on what role The Graph will play in the future of Web 3, DeFi, and the NFT market.
+Eva has a brilliant mind, and our conversation covers a wide range of topics including her vision for The Graph Foundation, The Graph Grants Program, and her advice to those who want to get more involved and her insights on what role The Graph will play in the future of web3, DeFi and the NFT market.
 We started our conversation discussing her non-technical entry into the crypto space as a business consultant working in the banking industry.

 How does your background in economics inform your perspective about the crypto space?

-So I’m going to split this answer in two.
-So you know, one, economics is very clearly important when it comes to token economics, thinking about a protocol or a micro economy’s incentives, right.
-So in The Graph network that is tied around the GRT utility token, but I would say separately, what economics teaches you it just how to think about cause and effect, and micro and macro impact.
+I’m going to split this answer in two.
+So one, economics is very clearly important when it comes to token economics, thinking about a protocol or a micro economies incentives.
+So in The Graph Network that is tied around the GRT utility token.
+But I would say separately what economics teaches you, just how to think about cause and effect and micro and macro impact.
 And to me, the most relevant thing was how this matters for mechanism design.
-And so a lot of the things we think about, you know, around Plasma or roll-ups or staking, it all fundamentally comes back to game theory and logic, you know, not necessarily computers.
-And that is what I think economics really provides you is sort of a breadth of understanding of how maybe multi-disciplinary systems work from a more human And logic standpoint,
+And so a lot of the things we think about around plasma or rollups or staking, it all fundamentally comes back to game theory and logic, not necessarily computers.
+And that is what I think economics really provides you is sort of a breadth of understanding of how maybe multidisciplinary systems work from a more human and logic standpoint.

 Given your non-technical background, how did you overcome some of the challenges of entering into the crypto space?